zachwiseit/Ticket-Lifecycle-Examples/README.md

 <img <img width="1440" alt="TTL_74" src="https://github.com/user-attachments/assets/9ee95f05-75cb-4801-bd1b-e0e8f1e09f8d" />
 </p>
 <p>
-75 Next xhange the SLA.
-Sev-B(4 hours, 24/7) is the most appropriate considering even thoe it is the CFO its still just one persons laptop and not a major buisness impact.
+75 Next change the SLA.
+Sev-B(4 hours, 24/7) is the most appropriate considering even though it is the CFO its still just one persons laptop and not a major business impact.
    Also add the reasoning that may change later with more information then click "Update".
 <p>
 <img <img width="1440" alt="TTL_75" src="https://github.com/user-attachments/assets/c1d3cf82-addb-4f1b-8956-c274b5fe3185" />